zyx-db/db/README.md

  - Should the notion of a "page" that the system interacts with be a raw buffer of bytes, or should it be some interpreted value, given by the disk manager?
 Essentially should interpreting a page be up to the disk manager or someone else?

+ - For our BTree when we need a new node, we need to get a new page.
+Likewise, we need to delete our page when removing a node.
+The disk manager's new / delete page interface is essentially the dynamic memory allocation for our data structures.

 # notes

 usage from fresh install: